 In 2014, I turned down a lot of opportunities to travel and experience the world.
 Why?
 Because I’m a woman, and we almost always prefer stability and safety to risk.

-After saying no to what might have been an amazing experience in Australia and Germany, I promised myself that for 2015, my resolution was to take risks – calculated risks, but risks all the same.
+After saying no to what might have been an amazing experience in Australia, and then Germany, and then London… I promised myself that for 2015, my New Years’ Resolution was to take risks – calculated risks, but risks all the same.

 This decision catapulted me into the adventure of a lifetime.
 I became more involved in charities and volunteer work in Jamaica, and made connections with travelers around the world who inspired me to chase my dreams.

 In July 2015, a startup offered me the amazing opportunity to travel and freelance full-time.
 It was a big risk, but this time I took it.
 I quit my corporate job in payroll the very next day, gave up my apartment, adopted my pets out to family and friends, and packed my life into three suitcases and a laptop bag.